-Success rate of dental implants generally depend on the quantity and quality of the supporting bone.
+The success rate of dental implants generally depends on the quantity and quality of the supporting bone.
 However, dental implants have shown a high success rate of up to 97% and with good care, implants can last a lifetime.

 Does insurance cover the cost of dental implants?

 Dental implants are considered as a major dental treatment and the rebate for them is capped to different limits by different insurance providers.
-After a comprehensive consultation and taking 3D scan of your jaw bones, your dentist can provide you with a detailed treatment plan which you can use to communicate with your insurer.
+After a comprehensive consultation and taking a 3D scan of your jawbones, your dentist can provide you with a detailed treatment plan which you can use to communicate with your insurer.

 The first step in the dental implant process is collecting information and creating an individualized treatment plan by your dentist.
 Then a small titanium post is placed into the bone in the place of your missing tooth.
 As the jawbone heals, it grows around the titanium post, anchoring it securely in the jaw.
 The healing process can take from 6 to 12 weeks.

 Once the implant has become integrated with the jawbone, a small connector post called an abutment is attached to the post to securely hold the new tooth.
 Your dentist will then take impressions of your teeth, take your natural tooth shade and creates a model of your bite.
 A replacement tooth, called a crown, will be made and then attached to the abutment.
 The process of making a crown can take up to two weeks.